qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: point]
-  Input point vector layer
+  Input point vector layer.

 ``Buffer region`` [number]
-  Area of the Voronoi polygons or of the input layer
+  Area of the Voronoi polygons or of the input layer.

   Default: *0.0*